Minister of Defence (India)

-The Minister of Defence (Rakshā Mantrī) is the head of the Ministry of Defence and a high ranking minister of the Government of India.
-The Defence Minister is one of the most senior offices in the Union Council of Ministers as well as being a high-level minister in the union cabinet.
-The defence minister additionally serves as President of the Institute for Defence Studies and Analyses, and as Chancellor of the Defence Institute of Advanced Technology and of the National Defence University.
+The minister of defence (ISO: Rakṣā Maṁtrī) is the head of the Ministry of Defence and a high ranking minister of the Government of India.
+The defence minister is one of the most senior portfolios in the Union Cabinet as well as being a high-level minister in the union cabinet.

-They are often assisted by a Minister of State for Defence and less-commonly, the lower-ranked Deputy Minister of Defence.
+The defence minister additionally serves as president of the Institute for Defence Studies and Analyses, and as chancellor of the Defence Institute of Advanced Technology and of the National Defence University.
+The individual is usually a member of Cabinet Committee on Security.

 The first defence minister of independent India was Baldev Singh Chokkar, who served in Prime Minister Jawaharlal Nehru's cabinet during 1947–52.
-Rajnath Singh is the current defence minister of India.
+A. K. Antony is the longest serving defence minister in history from 26 October 2006 till 26 May 2014.
+Rajnath Singh is the current defence minister serving from 30 May 2019 till date.

-List of Defence Ministers
+List of cabinet ministers

-List of Ministers of State
+List of ministers of state

+The defence minister of India (Union minister of defence) is assisted by a minister of state for defence and less-commonly, the lower-ranked deputy minister of defence.